sindhu28ss/rentwise-ai-/README.md

 - `“What are my rights during an eviction?”`

 It leverages:
-- Retrieval-Augmented Generation (RAG) to retrieve trusted legal content
+- Uses RAG to pull information directly from trusted legal documents
-- Embeddings to represent document semantics
+- Embeds content using a Text Embedding Model and stores it in a Vector Database (Chroma)
-- Chroma DB as a vector store
+- Leverages an LLM with chat memory and contextual awareness
-- Streamlit for an intuitive, chat-based web interface
+- Delivers structured outputs through a friendly Streamlit UI

 ## 🧠 Architecture Overview